LaimisMilas/crypto-signals/docs/auth.md

 # Authentication

 Sensitive API routes are protected using [JSON Web Tokens](https://jwt.io/).
-Clients must send a valid JWT in the `Authorization` header for the following
+Clients must provide a valid JWT via one of the following for these paths:

-paths:
+- `Authorization` header
+- `token` query parameter
+- `auth_token` cookie

+The protected paths are:

 - `/live` and subroutes
 - `/risk/*`